**This story has moved to my new publication The Forge: Fiction by Liora.**

 Once they were out of sight, he felt a stone settle in his stomach.
 He knew he had to see what there was to see but felt only apprehension.

 As he approached the fence, he heard a gasp.
-Moving faster now, he launched himself over to land in a small, graveled parking area.
+Moving faster now, he vaulted the fence, landing in a small, graveled lot.

 Two cars sat at the opposite end.
 The dust accumulated on both was revealing; they had sat parked for a long time.